Indian locomotive class HP

-The Class HP (Heavy Passenger) was a broad gauge passenger steam locomotive introduced in 1906 on the railways of British India.
+The Indian locomotive Class HP (Heavy Passenger) was a broad gauge passenger steam locomotive introduced in 1906 on the railways of British India.
 It was one of the BESA locomotives developed by the British Engineering Standards Committee, later called the British Engineering Standards Association (BESA).

 History

 The HP class passenger locomotive was first catalogued in the BESA report on standard locomotive classes for the British Raj of 1907.
 Like the AP class, the HP was provided with three different tenders: a small one holding 3000 gallons of water, a medium tender holding 4000, and a large tender holding 4500.

 The HP class locomotives were delivered to various railways, but only the Indian States Railways (ISR)-operated railways referred to them as the HP class.
 They were built by several British locomotive manufacturers, including the Vulcan Foundry, Robert Stephenson and Company, North British Locomotive Company, Kitson and Company and William Beardmore and Company.

 A later, superheated version was fitted with a Schmidt superheater and classified as HPS (the S means superheated).
 Retrofitted HPs with superheaters were classified as HPC (the C means converted).